databrickslabs/mosaic/docs/source/api/raster-functions.rst

 Raster functions are available in mosaic if you have installed the optional dependency `GDAL`.
 Please see :doc:`Install and Enable GDAL with Mosaic </usage/install-gdal>` for installation instructions.

-    * Mosaic provides several unique tile functions that are not available in other Spark packages.
+    * Mosaic provides several unique raster functions that are not available in other Spark packages.
-      Mainly tile to grid functions, which are useful for reprojecting the tile data into a standard grid index system.
-This is useful for performing spatial joins between tile data and vector data.
+      Mainly raster to grid functions, which are useful for reprojecting the raster data into a standard grid index system.
+This is useful for performing spatial joins between raster data and vector data.
-    * Mosaic also provides a scalable retiling function that can be used to retile tile data in case of bottlenecking due to large files.
+    * Mosaic also provides a scalable retiling function that can be used to retile raster data in case of bottlenecking due to large files.
-    * All tile functions respect the :code:`rst_` prefix naming convention.
+    * All raster functions use the :code:`rst_` prefix naming convention.

 Tile objects
 ------------

-Mosaic tile functions perform operations on "tile tile" objects.
+Mosaic raster functions perform operations on "raster tile" objects.
 These can be created explicitly using functions such as :ref:`rst_fromfile` or :ref:`rst_fromcontent` or implicitly when using Mosaic's GDAL datasource reader e.g. :code:`spark.read.format("gdal")`

 **Important changes to tile objects**
-    * The Mosaic tile tile schema changed in v0.4.1 to the following:
+    * The Mosaic raster tile schema changed in v0.4.1 to the following:
       :code:`<tile:struct<index_id:bigint, tile:binary, metadata:map<string, string>>`.
 All APIs that use tiles now follow this schema.
-    * The function :ref:`rst_maketiles` allows for the tile tile schema to hold either a path pointer (string) or a byte array representation of the source tile.
+    * The function :ref:`rst_maketiles` allows for the raster tile schema to hold either a path pointer (string) or a byte array representation of the source tile.
 It also supports optional checkpointing for increased performance during chains of tile operations.